weka/ansible-export/README.md

 # ansible-export
-Ansible scripts to install github.com/weka/export and such
+Ansible scripts to install github.com/weka/export

+Auto-updates to new versions.